-Last summer on Father’s Day weekend I brought my Dad to visit a tiny, homebased chili pepper nursery called Nobska Farm in Woods’ Hole.
+Last summer on Father’s Day weekend I brought my dad to visit a tiny, home-based chili pepper nursery called Nobska Farm in Woods’ Hole.
 There, Rooster and his wife, Mrs. Rooster, grow over 50 varieties of chilies, planted in neat rows of mulched beds in their yard around the house.
 Chickens roam freely, and they’ve got a mean strawberry patch, too.
 It’s a pretty idyllic situation.
 I had met the Roosters at the Wayland Winter Farmers Market and we got talking about my new obsession on menus around town: shishito peppers, those short Japanese peppers with thin skin, lots of seeds, and very minimal heat—perfect for frying and snacking on whole.
 I like some spice, but can be pretty wussy when it comes to truly hot chilies.
-He'd have a few shishito plants he could save for me, so the first time we were on the Cape together last season, my Dad and I headed to Woods Hole to pick them up.
+Rooster promised to save a few shishito plants for me, so the first time we were on the Cape together last season, my Dad and I headed to Woods Hole to pick them up.

 With slight trepidation, we cooked them.
 And we burned—wow, were they hot.
 Every single one of them.
 We sweated through the heat and then ate some more.
 Milk was drunk by the pint and brows were wiped.
 And I was hooked.